 Yes, you will be able to successfully change your gender, as well as: skin color, eye color, hair color, body and face proportions (about 30 different sliders), and character name (different than your Steam profile name).
 Also you can dye all clothing items (if you craft the appropriate colored dyes from a variety of seeds in a cooking pot), and some clothing items have optional visual skins that you can apply.

 Can survivors climb trees and build upon them?

 You can’t currently climb trees, but that’s an interesting idea that we’ll consider as we progress.
 You can’t directly make treehouses, but by building upwards with ladders you can make structures that are effectively nestled high in the trees.

-How many creatures can we expect to see by Early Access Launch?
+How many creatures can we expect to see?

 And there are far more non-dino extinct creatures both already in the game and being planned.
 More of them will be revealed with their own dossiers in the days ahead.
 We love dinosaurs, but we also love all sorts of extinct creatures and are intending to represent just about every major kind of extinct creature as the development continues!

 As of now you do not spawn with any items, however you do have the Engram for crafting a Primitive Stone Pickaxe.
 You’ll find that gathering the initial materials is fairly simple, as you can pick up stone and punch trees for materials.
 It won’t take you long to craft the pickaxe!

 Is there anything you are looking at to make this game more enjoyable for the single-player community and smaller groups?